 For example, for many years, McDonald’s have been involved in Ronald McDonald house and various other related health sponsorships.
 In many countries, they also are sponsors of sport and children’s activities.
 However, critics argue that McDonald’s should not be associated with anything regarding health or sport.

 - What is your current perception of McDonald’s in terms of their food offerings?
 Do you think that they have worked hard enough to broaden and diversified their product offering or are they still primarily a fast food chain?

 - Do you think that McDonald’s is acting as a “good corporate citizen” in their sponsorship activities, or do you think that they are primarily interested in associating their brand with food and health?

 - Referring to the question above, provided that McDonald’s is supporting worthwhile causes, does it really matter what McDonald’s intentions and goals are?

-- Marlboro (cigarettes) is still one of the strongest brands in the world, despite not being able to advertise in many countries for decades.
+- Marlboro (cigarettes) is still one a strong brand in the world, despite not being able to advertise in many countries for decades.
 They are still allowed sponsorship of Formula One racing – do you think that is a suitable arrangement?
 And do you think it is conceptually different to the McDonald’s and health and sport sponsorships?